• OVERVIEW •

 • SOUNDS •

 Many – e.g. Save It For Later (Dave Wakeling), Hope (Alex Lifeson), Let the Records Play (Stone Gossard) – and Joni Mitchell’s dulcimer-like layout on Carey.
-You can transpose downwards to sidestep 3str tension issues: Ben Howard sometimes goes down a tone (C-G-C-G-G-C), e.g. The Wolves, cp.3, and Old Pine, cp.5, as does Jamie Woon on Robots.
+You can transpose downwards to sidestep 3str tension issues: Ben Howard often puts it down a tone (C-G-C-G-G-C), e.g. The Wolves, cp.3, and Old Pine, cp.5, as does Jamie Woon on Robots.
 Plenty more besides…

 - Save It For Later – Dave Wakeling (2011):